01 / Kozy Payments · first-party, built in

 The Ledger Is the Audit Trail

 A third-party gateway can move money.
 It cannot reach into your billing engine.
+Kozy Payments ties each charge, refund, chargeback, and deposit back to the customer ledger, invoice line items, and deposit batch.

 That matters when the controller asks who did what.